 New Regulations for International Students in F-1 Status

 As a service to our international students, we are providing this information to update you on the new regulations that went into effect on January 1, 2003 regarding F-1 students.
-We understand that this information may appear complicated and very lengthy; however, we need to stress the importance of reading this information thoroughly and making sure you understand how it affects you, your dependent family members and your stay in the U.S. If you have any questions, please do not hesitate to call the International Students Counselor at 292-2254 or stop by the office, located in Building 1, Room 231 in the Counseling and Advising Center.
+We understand that this information may appear complicated and very lengthy; however, we need to stress the importance of reading this information thoroughly and making sure you understand how it affects you, your dependent family members and your stay in the U.S. If you have any questions, please do not hesitate to call the International Student Counselor at 292-3172 or stop by the office, located in Building 3, Room 108 in the Glbal Education & International Services Office.

 What is SEVIS?